top of page

 Follow me on Instagram, LinkedIn, and visit my website for more info!

-Roisin Laoise O'Carroll, Counsellor & Psychotherapist
+Roisin Laoise, Counsellor & Psychotherapist

-Roisin Laoise O'Carroll is a Counsellor & Psychotherapist, specialising in relationships, mental health, physical wellbeing, and domestic abuse support.
+Roisin Laoise is a Counsellor & Psychotherapist, specialising in relationships, mental health, physical wellbeing, and domestic abuse support.
 Drawing on both professional expertise and personal experience, she helps readers navigate emotional challenges, recognise unhealthy patterns, and build resilience.
 As a domestic abuse counsellor, she supports individuals in reclaiming their safety, confidence, and sense of self.
 Through her writing for Brainz Magazine, she provides practical guidance and insights to empower readers to trust themselves, set boundaries, and prioritise their overall wellbeing.

 This article is published in collaboration with Brainz Magazine’s network of global experts, carefully selected to share real, valuable insights.